Capstone-NaaS/dashboard/README.md

-# Telegraph - Dashboard Application
+# Telegraph Dashboard

-Telegraph's dashboard is a centralized location for visualizing your Telegraph service implementation and an observability tool for monitoring system health.
+The dashboard is a centralized location for visualizing your Telegraph service implementation and an observability tool for monitoring system health.

 ## Features

-- View notifications status and filter notification requests by recipient ID or channel.
+- View notification status and filter notification requests by recipient ID or channel.
 - View users and filter by User ID, Email, or notification preferences.
 - Visualize system activity and performance with charts displaying:
   - Successful and failed notification deliveries.